openstack/kolla/doc/vagrant-dev-env.rst

 Getting Started
 ===============

-The Vagrant script implements All-in-One (AIO) or multi-node deployments.
-AIO is the default.
+The Vagrant script implements **all-in-one** or **multi-node** deployments.
+**all-in-one** is the default.

-In the case of multi-node deployment, the Vagrant setup builds a cluster with the following nodes by default:
+In the case of **multi-node** deployment, the Vagrant setup builds a cluster with the following nodes by default:

--  3 control nodes
+*  3 control nodes
--  1 compute node
+*  1 compute node
--  1 storage node (Note: ceph requires at least 3 storage nodes)
+*  1 storage node (Note: ceph requires at least 3 storage nodes)
--  1 network node
+*  1 network node
--  1 operator node
+*  1 operator node

 The cluster node count can be changed by editing the Vagrantfile.

 Kolla runs from the operator node to deploy OpenStack.

 All nodes are connected with each other on the secondary NIC.
 The primary NIC is behind a NAT interface for connecting with the Internet.
 The third NIC is connected without IP configuration to a public bridge interface.
 This may be used for Neutron/Nova to connect to instances.

 Start by downloading and installing the Vagrant package for the distro of choice.
 Various downloads can be found at the `Vagrant downloads